Skip to main content

 Angelo is ready for your questions and wants to hear your story.
 He is responsible for programming events, student advising, tuition and stipend payments, and can help answer questions about funding study abroad programs.
 Schedule an appointment.

 Drop-in advising hours are Tuesdays, Wednesdays, and Thursdays from 2:30–4 p.m.
-Students may make appointments at 413-585-7598.
+Students may book appointments online or by phone at 413-585-7598.
 Questions can also be addressed to peer advisers via email.

 Our Goals